Esteban4769/vue-todo-list/README.md

 - Enter a task in the input field and press Enter to add it to the list.
 - Click on a task's checkbox to mark it as completed.
 - Use the filter buttons at the bottom to toggle between all, active, and completed tasks.
+- Double click on task to open editing form.
+Press Enter to save or Esc to discard changes.
 - Click the "Clear completed" button to remove completed tasks.
 - Click the "Toggle all" button to toggle the completion status of all tasks.
 ## Additional Information